Length of sewerage, water supply, natural gas distribution pipelines, increasing in 2020 (INS)

 The distribution of heat was conducted in 69 settlements in Romania, including 59 towns and cities.

 As far as green spaces go, they covered 472,331 hectares in the urban area in late 2020, 1,631 hectares more than in 2019.
-In towns and cities, green spaces in the form of parks, public gardens, playgrounds, sports bases and facilities covered 29,136 hectares, informs agerpres.
+In towns and cities, green spaces in the form of parks, public gardens, playgrounds, sports bases and facilities covered 29,136 hectares.